sl-design-system/components/website/src/categories/components/inline-message/usage.md

 ## Options

 With these options you can tweak the appearance of the inline message in Figma.
-They are available in the Design Panel so you can compose the input field to exactly fit the user experience need for the uses case you are working on.
+They are available in the Design Panel so you can compose the inline message to exactly fit the user experience need for the uses case you are working on.

 <div class="ds-table-wrapper">